 How to Apply:

 The number of students that enrol on the BSc (Hon) Healthcare Science programme each year is dependent on the workforce planning requirements of NHS Wales.
 Workforce planning ensures that a highly trained and sustainable workforce is in place to support the rapidly evolving needs of the NHS.
-For that reason, students who enrol on the BSc (Hons) Healthcare Science programme at Cardiff Met will receive support from the National Leadership and Innovation Agency for Wales (NLIAH); the division of the Welsh Assembly Government that deals with the workforce plans for the NHS in Wales.
+For that reason, students who enrol on the BSc (Hons) Healthcare Science programme at Cardiff Met will receive support from the Workforce, Education Development Services (NHS Wales).; the division of the Welsh Assembly Government that deals with the workforce plans for the NHS in Wales.
 As such students on the programme can expect to receive:

 - Fees for the programme